-Families from across the East Coast and Southern Canada volunteer to host children through The Fresh Air Fund, and you will be able to choose the family you would like your child to visit.
-Volunteer hosts live in rural, suburban and small town communities, which we call “Friendly Towns”.
-These Friendly Towns can be as far away as Maine and Virginia and as close as Long Island and Westchester County.
+Families from across the East Coast volunteer to host children through The Fresh Air Fund.
+Volunteer hosts live in rural, suburban and small town communities, which we call “Friendly Towns.”

 Why do many parents select Friendly Towns for their child’s summer experience?

-Parents tell us that one of the reasons they sign up for Friendly Towns is because their child will be the center of the experience.
-Host families plan several activities and speak with parents before the trip to learn about their child’s likes and dislikes, and to get a better understanding of what a parent would like their child to get out of the trip.
-Is it learning to ride a bike, going fishing for the first time, or learning to swim?
+Parents tell us that one of the reasons they sign up for Friendly Towns is because their child will have an individualized experience.
+Host families plan several activities and speak with parents before the trip to learn about their child’s likes and dislikes, and to get a better understanding of what a parent would like their child to get out of the trip like learning to ride a bike, going fishing for the first time or learning to swim.
 Parents can also can speak with their child during the trip (as scheduled with the host family), and get pictures – through texts and emails.
-It is an individual rather than a group experience.

 How are the host families selected and screened?

 Host families go through a multi-step screening process: